Phil-Factor/FlywayTeamwork-Pubs/ScriptBlocks.md

 **$CreateVersionNarrativeIfNecessary** *(PostgreSQL, MySQL, MariaDB, SQL Server, SQLite)* This aims to tell you what has changed between each version of the database.

+## Examples of usage

+Tasks can be executed one at a time or stacked up and executed one after another.

+Here are several being done together

+`$PostMigrationTasks = @(`
+	`$GetCurrentVersion, #checks the database and gets the current version number` `#it does this by reading the Flyway schema history table.` `$GetCurrentServerVersion, #get the current version of the database server` `$CreateBuildScriptIfNecessary, #Create a build script for the database in a` `#subdirectory for this version.`
+	`$SaveDatabaseModelIfNecessary, #Build a JSON model of the database that we can` `#later use for comparing versions to create a chronicle of changes.` `$CreateVersionNarrativeIfNecessary,`
+    `#save the information from the history table about when all the changes were made and by whom `$SaveFlywaySchemaHistoryIfNecessary`
+`)`
+`Process-FlywayTasks $DBDetails $PostMigrationTasks`
+	`}`
+`}`

+here is one scriptblock being done

+`Process-FlywayTasks $DBDetails $GetCurrentServerVersion`